 The Nikon D7100 is an impressive DSLR.
 It comes with an 18-140mm zoom lens, but it is hardly enough.
 Of course, if you have a great camera, you would need more than one lens.
-That’s why I am here with a list of the top 10 lenses for Nikon D7100.
+That’s why I am here with a list of must-have lenses for your Nikon D7100.

 The elite-level camera has a large 24MP sensor capable of snapping the most vivid pictures you can imagine.
 In low light, it is equally impressive, and the internal electronic wizardry makes each photo have unmatched clarity.

 But it would be great if you get a high-quality telephoto for far away shots and a good prime or macro lens for close-ups.
 Worry not, as I have the finest collection of highly recommended Nikon D7100 lenses in this article.

 Before diving into the reviews, let me give a peek view and compare all the variants you’ll find in this article.
 Note that this is just a bird’s eye view, and you should also check the in-depth reviews to know if it suits your requirements.

 - Filters: You would need a set of color filters and neutral density filters (ND), circular polarisers (CPL) if you are shooting outside.
 These are required since natural light is never good enough.
 It is either too little due to clouds or too much, which washes out all the colors.

 - Autofocus: Most modern lenses have a sensor that automatically detects the distance from the object and automatically focuses the camera.
 While it is not a must-use feature, it is exceedingly helpful, especially when the subject is moving.
 Moreover, those who are short-sighted prefer to use autofocus because they cannot use manual adjustments effectively.